plott-city/plott/src/types/README.md

 # Types

-TypeScript type definitions for agents and shared interfaces.
+TypeScript type definitions for agents, pipelines, and shared interfaces.